 Line 1 adds an exception handler to the map: transformation for a specific type of exception, i.e., ZeroDivide.
 The closure that is passed to the exception handler takes two parameters: the exception (stored in error) and an optional reification of the current execution (stored in pipeline).
 To instruct the runtime to ignore that particular error, the ignoreError: method is called within the exception handler on the pipeline reification.
 In line 2, the call to getCollection triggers the execution of the map:, and returns the resulting data structure.
-In the exception handler (in line 1) and ignored.
+In the execution, the first element (0) throws an exception that is caught by the exception handler (in line 1) and ignored.
 As such, the getCollection executes without throwing the error, and the result (shown in line 3) contains each of the original elements as denominator except for the failure-inducing record (0) as if the ignore mode was active.